Woman in the Moon (album)

-Woman in the Moon is a studio album by American country artist Chely Wright.
-The album was released on August 9, 1994 on Polydor Records and was produced by both Barry Beckett and Harold Shedd.
-Woman in the Moon was Wright's debut album as a music artist and contained a total of ten tracks.
-The album spawned three singles and was the first of two albums Wright would release under the Polydor label.
+Woman in the Moon is the debut studio album by American country music artist Chely Wright.
+The album was released on August 9, 1994, via Polydor Nashville and was produced by both Barry Beckett and Harold Shedd.
+It was one of two albums Wright would release under the label.
+Wright co-wrote five of the ten tracks on the record.
+The album contains the singles "He's a Good Ole Boy", "Till I Was Loved by You", and "Sea of Cowboy Hats".
+None of these singles reached top 40 on the Billboard Hot Country Songs charts.
+The album received mixed to positive critical reception for its lyrical content and sound.

 Background and content

 Woman in the Moon was recorded in Nashville, Tennessee, United States and consisted of ten tracks.
 Both Barry Beckett and Harold Shedd produced the album.
 Half of the album's tracks were either written or co-written by Wright.
 These tracks included "Till All Her Tears Are Dry", "Go On and Go", and "Sea of Cowboy Hats", which would later be released as a single.
 The album also included a cover of Bill Anderson's "Nobody But a Fool (Would Love You)", which was a top ten hit for Connie Smith in 1966.
 The seventh track "I Love You Enough to Let You Go" was co-written by country artist Keith Whitley.
 The album's second track "He's a Good Ole Boy" was composed by country music songwriter Harlan Howard, who had previously written songs for other well-known country artists.

+Wright said that she was inspired by the songwriting of Bobby Braddock, particularly George Jones's "He Stopped Loving Her Today".
+When she began expressing interest in pursuing a country music career, she began working at Opryland USA theme park.
+She read industry magazines to determine the names of record producers and industry executives with whom she wanted to work.
+One such producer was Harold Shedd, whom she called repeatedly in search of songwriting advice.
+This led to the two having a meeting together, at which point she presented him with several songs she had written.
+After this meeting, Shedd helped her sign to Polydor Records' Nashville branch in 1994.
+When working with Shedd, Wright stated that she intentionally wanted to evoke "some of the production style from the '60s and '70s country music" and modernize it into "a jacked-up, '90s version of Connie Smith and Loretta Lynn."